Panamanian Scholarships

 College Scholarships

-The University of Louisville’s Latin American Studies Department sponsors a study program in Panama each May.
+The University of Louisville’s Latin American Studies Department sponsors a study program in Panama each year.
 In fact, the U of L maintains a satellite campus in Panama, which gives this program an even more significant foundation.
-The program is open to students whose studies and future careers will benefit from first hand experience of the country.
-Curriculum covers the native tribes, exposure to the Canal Zone and the rainforest ecosystems.
+The program is open to students whose studies and future careers will benefit from first-hand experience in the country.
+Curriculum covers native tribes, the Canal Zone and the rainforest ecosystems.
 Scholarships and fellowships include:

-- Richard and Constance Lewis Scholarships in Latin American and Iberian Studies for Students provide some nice funding for those heading off to Latin American destinations, including Panama.
-Students must be going to Panama with a program besides the May Panama program to use this scholarship.
+• Richard and Constance Lewis Scholarships in Latin American and Iberian Studies for Students provide funding for those heading off to Latin American destinations, including Panama.